 - PLEASE NOTE: The use of any type of bags (paper or plastic) for yard waste is prohibited.

 - Set your yard waste at the curb in time for residential collection which begins at 6:00 a.m. and runs through 8:00 p.m.

-Waste Management shall pick up all properly prepared yard waste placed at the curb or at the designated collection point from each single-family residence and multi-family residence, not less than one (1) time per week.
+Waste Management will pick up all properly prepared yard waste placed at the curb or at the designated collection point from each single-family and multi-family residence, not less than one (1) time per week.